awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 The following procedures show how to configure three popular email clients—[Mozilla Thunderbird](https://www.mozilla.org/thunderbird/), [Microsoft Outlook](https://products.office.com/outlook/), and macOS Mail—to send email through Amazon SES\.
 If you are using a different email client, the specific procedures are different, but the concepts and settings are the same\.

 **Note**
 These procedures help you set up an email client to *send* email using Amazon SES\.
-However, you cannot use these clients to *receive* email sent to the email addresses you use with Amazon SES\.
+However, you can't use these clients to *receive* email sent to the email addresses you use with Amazon SES\.
 For more information about receiving email in Amazon SES, see [Receiving Email with Amazon SES](receiving-email.md)\.

 **Topics**